soenke-junike/CodeMinifier/README.md

 ## How to extend

-If you need a minifier for another code type, just create a class in src-Folder, inherit it from AMinifier and require it in CodeMinifier.inc.php.
+If you need a minifier for another code type, just create a class in src folder, inherit it from AMinifier and require it in CodeMinifier.inc.php.
 If the code type uses multiline comments and singleline comments like java - all you have to do is override the trimWhitespaceFromSpecialCharacters function.
+Otherwise you have to override other functions as well.

 ## How to Build Documentation?